webetdesign/wd-cms/README.md

 ```

-In class you must define sonata entity
+In class section you must define sonata entity.

 In pages section you will able to register all cms page template of your project

 ```yaml